A close-up of a sunset-coastal-path

 The Session

-Pick a heart rate.
+Next, pick a heart rate.
 Make sure it's one that you can maintain for the length of the session.

-Your goal is simply to run around the route and maintain the same heart rate regardless of the gradient.
+Your goal is simply to run around the route and maintain roughly the same heart rate regardless of the gradient.

 While the intensity of the session will be consistent, the pace can vary quite wildly depending on how steep the uphills and downhills are.
+Also, note that your heart rate for a given effort will typically increase as the run progresses (thanks to cardiac drift), so you'll find yourself slowing down a touch.

 Run for 20–45 minutes depending on ability and the intensity of the session.